 - Thermal comfort of a space reported in the Universal Thermal Comfort Index (UTCI)

 - A versatile design tool allowing simulation and comparison of multiple design iterations

 The Bioclimatic Design Toolkit has been created as a branch of Re.AKT, our in-house interface developed to integrate specialised analytical processes with the synthetic, holistic and interoperable model of a project, streamlining the information from multiple disciplines into a single solution.

-Having been verified by rigorous testing, the toolkit has already seen successful use in multiple projects, and is ready to be provided as a service for many more.
+Having been verified by rigorous testing, the toolkit has already seen successful use in multiple projects, such as the South Bank Tower, and is ready to be provided as a service for many more.